 Engaging in public policy to improve the lives of health center patients and communities across Oregon

-- Assure that vulnerable populations have access to health coverage, and timely access to comprehensive, integrated and well-coordinated primary care.
+- Assure that underserved populations have access to health coverage, and timely access to comprehensive, integrated and well-coordinated primary care.

 - Address the social determinants of health—such as poverty and homelessness, childhood trauma, language and cultural barriers, and rural and social isolation—that have and outsized impact on health outcomes.